top of page

 Assessment:

 We start with a quantitative and qualitative assessment of your organization's culture.
 Depending on the type of engagement, we use one of the two following assessments.
-It should be noted that both of these assessments are administered by a third party and that the results from either assessment are completely confidential.
+It should be noted that the OCAI is administered by a third party and that its results are entirely confidential.
 No individual data is made available to either the organization or to our consulting staff.
+Cloverleaf is a dynamic assessment tool that allows individual assessment data to be shared and compared for increased transparency and organizational cohesion.

 Organizational Culture Assessment Instrument (OCAI): This assessment provides data on the style in which your staff/employees are most comfortable working and looks at both your current culture and if respondents think a change in working style needs to take place.
 The results illuminate if staff/employees are happy with their current work style and whether this style aligns with management’s expectations.

-To gather the qualitative data, we interview certain staff/employees and management in order to gain insight into your organizations “story” and to begin the process of fleshing out the OCAI or OCI data.
+To gather qualitative data, we interview certain staff and management to gain insight into your organization's “story” and to begin fleshing out the OCAI or Cloverleaf data.

 Facilitated Meeting(s):